celestiaorg/docs/nodes/consensus-node.md

 The recommendations here are assuming that the validator node is isolated from other responsiblities other than voting and proposing.
 This means that it is not indexing transactions, storing the results of the execution of transactions, and it's only storing the past two state snapshots.
 Note that if the validators are connected to a bridge node then the [serving a bridge node](#consensus-node-serving-a-bridge-node) configuration should be used.

-**Is your consensus node being connected to a celestia-node bridge node?**
-If so, you will need to enable transaction indexing and retain all block data.
+If your consensus node being connected to a celestia-node bridge node, you will need to enable transaction indexing and retain all block data.
 This can be achieved with the following settings in your configurations:

 `config.toml`: